/ HIGH SCHOOL STAFF

 SOCIAL STUDIES TEACHER

-I graduated with honors from Calvin College with a B.A. in History Education and in Social Studies.
-While there, I nurtured a love for American
+I graduated with honors from Calvin College with a B.A. in History Education and in Social Studies Education and then later returned there

 Holland Christian is a quintessential Christian school, and I love teaching where I can pursue my passion for Christian education with fellow educators and fellow believers.
-Christian education, in my opinion, starts and ends with the student, for education is less about teaching and more about learning.
-I also believe that faith is an integral part of every subject and that through Christian education we nurture our students as citizens of God’s Kingdom.
-Christianity, to me, is an all-encompassing framework that should prompt teachers to mentor and train students to be exceptional citizens of the United States, the world, and the Kingdom of God.
+I believe that faith is an integral part of every subject area and that through Christian education we nurture our students as citizens of God’s Kingdom, our country, and our world.
 I therefore aim to instill in my students a life-long love of learning, both for the sake of developing their God-given talents and for understanding more fully the amazing creation with which God has blessed us.
-As a Christian teacher, I aim to apply my faith to all areas of life, infusing my everyday teaching with faith and not merely applying a spiritual veneer of Christianity to my content.
-I help my students reach their greatest spiritual, academic, and social potential as they become those who transform the world for Jesus Christ using their equipped minds and nurtured hearts.
+I appreciate Holland Christian’s commitment to education that engages with the world while seeking to transform it through the power of education and the Holy Spirit.

 MR. BRIAN LEMMEN